MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Select **I have Exchange on-premises objects that I need to sync to the cloud (Exchange hybrid).**  <br/>

+		**Note:** After selecting this second check box, the recommendation is still **Microsoft Entra Cloud Sync**.

+	- Select **I have devices on-premises that I need to access Microsoft Entra ID Hybrid Join.**  <br/>

-		**Note:** After selecting this second check box, the recommendation has changed to **Microsoft Entra Connect**.
-This confirms that Holly's initial thought of selecting Azure AD Connect was the same as what the system would have recommended given Adatum's synchronization requirements.
+		**Note:** After selecting this third check box, the recommendation has changed to **Microsoft Entra Connect Sync**.
+This confirms that Holly's initial thought of selecting Microsoft Entra Connect Sync was the same as what the system would have recommended given Adatum's synchronization requirements.

 10. Select **Next**.
-The system will initiate synchronization using the recommended solution, **Microsoft Entra Connect**.
+The system will initiate synchronization using the recommended solution, **Microsoft Entra Connect Sync**.

-11. On the **Sync your users** page, select the **Download Azure AD Connect** box.
+11. On the **Sync your users** page, select the **Download Microsoft Entra Connect Sync** box.
 This opens a new tab in your browser and takes you to the Microsoft Download Center.

 12. In the **Microsoft Download Center**, a message indicating **Thank you for downloading Microsoft Azure Active Directory Connect** should appear. <br/>

+	**IMPORTANT:** Azure Active Directory has recently been rebranded to Microsoft Entra ID.
+As such, all Azure AD product features are in the process of being rebranded to Microsoft Entra.
+In this case, the original name of Microsoft Entra Connect Sync was Azure Active Directory Connect.
+However, as of this writing, Azure Active Directory Connect has not been rebranded to Microsoft Entra Connect Sync.
+Keep this in mind if you see Azure AD still referenced on Microsoft 365 pages or product names.
+Eventually, all Azure AD branding will be changed to Microsoft Entra.**

 	If a **Downloads** window appears at the top of the screen, select the **Open file** link that appears below the **AzureADConnect.msi** file once it's finished downloading. <br/>

 	However, if a **Downloads** window doesn't appear at the top of the screen, select the ellipsis icon (three dots) that appears to the right of the **Profile 1** icon (the image of a person inside a circle).
 In the drop-down menu that appears, select **Downloads**.
 If a **Downloads** window appears at the top of the screen and it includes the **AzureADConnect.msi** file, then select the **Open file** link that appears below it.
 However, if **AzureADConnect.msi**  does not appear in the **Downloads** window, then on the **Microsoft Download Center** page, select the **click here to download manually** hyperlink and then repeat this step to open the **AzureADConnect.msi** file.